h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 - ``withContributions`` - Enables or disables computing Shapley values.
 Shapley values are generated as a sub-column for the detailed prediction column.
 Therefore, to compute Shapley values, both this option and ``withDetailedPredictionCol`` needs to be enabled.
 By default, it is disabled.
+- ``leafNodeAssignmentsEnabled`` - When enabled, user can obtain the leaf node assignments after the model traininig has finished.
+By default, it is disabled.

 Methods available on MOJO Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~